If your writing looks professional, so do you.

 - Don’t waste the time between classes.
 If you schedule classes with a break in between, you may think you don’t have time to get started on other work, but if you take that attitude, you’ll essentially fritter away many hours of your week.
 Some students sign up for back-to-back classes for this reason, leaving them with big chunks of out-of-class time in which to do projects and homework and study for tests.
 But some students can’t pay attention well for even two classes in a row, much less more than two.
 It might be best for those students to spread out their classes, but they need to find something productive to do between classes so they don’t lose that time.
 That “free” hour is perfect for organizing notes from the previous class, for reading an assignment for another class, or for doing research for a paper.

 - Get involved in campus life outside the classroom.
 As with everything in life, your college experience is what you make of it.
 You can watch Netflix and play video games every night for the rest of your life, but college lasts only four short years.
 Rather than rushing back home every weekend, stay on campus and hear guest speakers.
 Go to concerts, dance performances, and plays.
-Go on trips. over spring break and in the summer.
+Go on trips over spring break and in the summer.
 Engage in as many internships as you can.
 Join a club team or service organization.
 Some of the most profound experiences you will have will happen outside the classroom.
-Almost all of it is FREE (or, more accurately, you have paid for them with your tuition).
+Many of these experiences are FREE (or, more accurately, you have paid for them with your tuition).
 Take advantage of as much as possible.
 One day you will regret not attending more of the events that your college made available to you.

 - If you don’t have one already, start a digital file called “resume.”
 Don’t worry about formatting, but jot down notes about every experience you have that might end up on a resume one day.
 Put down the dates of that activity, your supervisor/coach/teacher/etc., and the particular skills it required.
 Include email addresses and phone numbers of people who might later serve as references for you.
 You think you won’t forget, but you will.
 No experience is out of bounds.
 You will need to rewrite your resume for every single opportunity you apply for anyway, and you never know which of your experiences might serve you well down the road.